Alan Giddins, Non-Executive Chair

 The Board recognises the importance of maintaining an open dialogue with shareholders and keeping them informed of the Group’s strategy, progress and prospects.
 As part of this, the Board is committed to a high standard of corporate reporting.

-During 2022, the Executive Directors continued their programme of meetings with existing and potential shareholders.
+During the year, the Executive Directors continued their programme of meetings with existing and potential shareholders.
 The Board was kept informed about shareholders’ views after these meetings by follow up from the Company’s corporate brokers.